Abbey San Encino: History

-Northern California native and printer Clyde Browne moved to Los Angeles in 1902 or 1903 with his wife and son, already a veteran typesetter who had worked from the age of 15 at the Petaluma Imprint, the Marin County Tocsin, San Francisco Call, San Francisco Bulletin, San Francisco Examiner, Sausalito News, Petaluma Argus, and Courier.
+Clyde Browne (August 5, 1872, in Old Hickory, Ohio – July 1, 1942, in Los Angeles, California), a printer, moved to Los Angeles in 1902 or 1903 with his wife and son, already a veteran typesetter who had worked from the age of 15 at the Petaluma Imprint, the Marin County Tocsin, San Francisco Call, San Francisco Bulletin, San Francisco Examiner, Sausalito News, Petaluma Argus, and Courier.
 He had also worked as an apprentice cabin boy on a Pacific Mail steamship, and a seaman for the Oceanic Steamship Company.

 Browne aimed to create an artists' collective, setting about building a house inspired by the Roycrofters movement, Spanish Missions, and medieval architecture such as the Mary Queen of Scots Chapel at Holyrood Castle, for prospective members.
 Thus, beginning in July 1915, Browne created a narrow-gauge railway, the CB and J Railway, to haul stones from the Arroyo Seco to build his manor.
 He hand-built the home in this way, also utilizing stained glass from local Judson Studios and materials he was gifted from friends including a gargoyle cast from a mold used to produce gargoyles for the Cathedral of Notre Dame, stones from Westminster Abbey, and bolts from the Tower of London.
 He also used white chalk slabs from the Calabasas hills he collected himself, hand-fired bricks from his own kiln, metal from junked cars, and bells from trains, fire engines, and Garvanza Elementary School.
 For interior decor, Browne installed a pipe organ created and shipped in pieces from Germany, stained glass salvaged from the Van Nuys Hotel bar, and a Batchelder-designed fireplace.